photoprism/photoprism-docs/docs/user-guide/organize/people.md

 ![Screenshot](img/view-person-2.png)

 ## Rename People ##
-If you rename the face of a person on one photo, all photos of this person are updated.
+To rename all photos of a person:

 1. Go to *People*
 2. Go to *Recognized*